 P.L.
 111-240 was designed to increase the demand for SBA loans by providing \$505 million (plus an additional \$5 million for related administrative expenses) to temporarily subsidize SBA's fees and increase the 7(a) program's maximum loan guaranty percentage to 90%.
 The act also required the SBA to establish an alternative size standard for the SBA's 7(a) and 504/CDC loan guaranty programs that uses maximum net worth and average net income as an alternative to the use of industry standards.
 It also established the following interim alternative size standard for both the 7(a) and 504/CDC programs: the business qualifies as small if it does not have a tangible net worth in excess of \$15 million and does not have an average net income after federal taxes (excluding any carry-over losses) in excess of \$5 million for two full fiscal years before the date of application.
-These changes were designed to increase the demand for SBA assistance.48
+These changes were designed to increase the demand for SBA using the number of small businesses that are eligible for SBA assistance.45